dadosdelaplace/pollspain/README.md

 <!-- badges: end -->

-The main objective of the R package `{pollspain}` is to provide social scientists, political analysts, journalists, and citizens with easy and straightforward <span class="hl">**access to electoral data from Spain**</span>.
+The main objective of the R package `{pollspain}` is to provide social scientists, political analysts and citizens with easy and straightforward <span class="hl">**access to electoral data from Spain**</span>.
 This includes both **aggregated election results** extracted from polling stations and **electoral survey data** (including housing effects).
-The package also offers simple tools for seat allocation, vote simulation, and visualization.
-The package is designed under <span class="hl">**tidyverse-style functions**</span> specially tailored for beginner users .
+The package also offers tools for seat allocation, vote simulation, and visualization.
+The package is designed under
+<span class="hl">**tidyverse-style functions**</span> specially tailored
+for beginners.

 ## Installation